jon-harper/QExt/example/colorbutton/readme.md

 There are equivalent macros for getting the q-ptr, as well: `QE_QPTR`, `QE_Q`, `QE_CONST_QPTR` and `QE_CQ`.
 They work similarly to the d-ptr versions, but are used in the private class implementation.

+## Conclusion

+Hopefully this example illustrates how to use the Qt-style private class and d-ptr in your own libraries with QExt.
+See the implementation (core/dptr.h) and documentation for more details.